syncfusion-content/uwp-docs/uwp/AI-Coding-Assistant/prompt-library.md

 {% promptcard Troubleshooting Export %}
 #SyncfusionUWPAssistant Why isn’t my DataGrid exporting to PDF or Excel correctly?
 {% endpromptcard %}
-{% promptcard Inline Editing %}
+{% promptcard Cell Editing %}
-#SyncfusionUWPAssistant How to enable inline editing for CRUD operations in the DataGrid?
+#SyncfusionUWPAssistant How to enable cell editing in the DataGrid?
 {% endpromptcard %}
-{% promptcard Custom Toolbar %}
-#SyncfusionUWPAssistant Add custom toolbar buttons for PDF and Excel export in the DataGrid.
-{% endpromptcard %}
 {% promptcard Dynamic Column Configuration %}
-#SyncfusionUWPAssistant How can I dynamically configure a multi-column layout with filtering and sorting?
+#SyncfusionUWPAssistant How can I add or display the predefined or multi columns in a drop-down in the DataGrid?
 {% endpromptcard %}
 {% promptcard Drag and Drop Support %}
 #SyncfusionUWPAssistant How to enable row drag-and-drop in the Syncfusion UWP DataGrid?